-The Switzerland tax rate may not be top-of-mind in the initial surge of excitement around moving.
-However, questions inevitably bubble to the fore when the move is considered from a financial planning perspective.
+The Switzerland tax rate may not be top-of-mind in the initial surge of excitement around moving abroad – especially if you’re still in the daydreaming stages of retiring in Switzerland.
+However, questions relating to cross-border financial planning inevitably bubble to the fore when considering the cost of moving to Switzerland.

-While tax in Switzerland has somewhat of a mysterious aura due to the country’s deep ties to the international banking and finance sectors, the country holds endless appeal for expats seeking a move to an exciting and (with the right strategy) tax-efficient place to live.
+While tax in Switzerland has somewhat of a mysterious aura due to the country’s deep ties to the international banking and finance sectors, the country holds endless appeal for people seeking a move abroad from the U.S. to an exciting and (with the right strategy) tax-efficient place to live.

 In contrast to many of the European countries it borders, Switzerland is known as an extremely efficient place.